 Ewe-topia is just an hour south of Seattle in Roy, WA down a 5-mph gravel driveway.

-We scheduled our visit on a Saturday.
+We scheduled our visit for a Saturday.
 My dog, Kyzer, is a very excitable and friendly German Shepherd.
-Pulling into the park like facility, his tail began to thump, nose twisted and as expected, antsy whimpers start to stir in excitement.
+Pulling into the park-like facility, his tail began to thump, his nose twisted and as expected, antsy whimpers start to stir in excitement.
 As we approached, Linda greeted us with a smile.
 We instantly felt relaxed.
 We looked forward to a day with nothing but plenty of blue skies, open fields, and exciting activities.

 Linda and her staff went over basic policies and procedures.
 We wondered whether the sheep might get hurt.
 “Rest assured,” she shared, “with the steady hand of an expert sheep herder watching over the flock, the sheep are totally safe and quite happy.”

 After the introduction, our names were written on a whiteboard in order of arrival, and we were encouraged to make ourselves at home while we waited for our turn at the new experience ahead.